 Establish a routine and designate a specific potty spot outside to stop a dog from peeing and pooping in the house.
 Use positive reinforcement to encourage your dog to go potty outside and supervise them during training.
 Clean up accidents thoroughly to avoid returning your dog to the same spot.
 Avoid punishment, as this will only create fear and confusion.

-Potty training a dog takes time, patience, and consistency.
-While some dogs may learn faster than others, there is no guarantee of a quick and easy potty training process.
+Potty-training a dog takes time, patience, and consistency.
+While some dogs may learn more quickly than others, there is no guarantee of a quick and easy potty training process.
 However, understanding your dog’s behavior and using positive reinforcement can make the process smoother and more successful.

 How do you train a dog to pee and potty?